amplituda/doc-gen/README.md

 ### packages
-You can put paths to additional packages here or use this as an alternative to the `entryPackage` option and provide your packages manually.
+You can put paths to additional packages here or use this as an alternative to the `entryPackage` option and set your packages manually.

 **Example:** `packages: ['../vcl-test', './some/package']`